viileppi/escapist/Escapistplayermanual.md

 ### Terminology
 Mem: how much memory the player has to use commands per turn.
 Everyone starts with 2 mem.
 You can run as many commands as your programming skill is (if you have enough mem) without penalties.
 Mem can be bought more.

 Quota: how many commands you can pack with you.
 Everyone starts with 4 quotas, more can be bought.
+Use zip or tar to pack more commands to go.

 > Penalty for running more commands than your programming skill is: -1D for each.